SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/ParameterFeed.md

 >
 > 1. In the *Data* pane, select *Feeds* under *All available data*.
 Expand *Parameter feed* and drag *Indices* to the component of your choice.

-## Customizing the default way content of components based on the parameter feed is grouped
+## Customizing the default grouping

-When other components are linked to the parameter feed, so that their content changes dynamically based on what is selected in the feed, the default way the content of those components is grouped depends on the parameter feed configuration.
-However, note that it is possible to override this default grouping with the *Group by* setting of the other components.
+When other components are linked to the parameter feed, so that their content changes dynamically based on what is selected in the feed, the default way the content of those components is grouped can be configured in the parameter feed.

 To configure the default grouping: